 Our Core customers come from segments 1A (Top Tier), 1E (Exurbanites), 2A (Urban Chic), and 2C (Pacific Heights), collectively representing a strong interest in solar energy.
 With indices ranging from 139 to 235 and a composition of 5–7%, these environmentally-conscious groups align perfectly with our mission to deliver sustainable energy solutions.

-- Developmental (3 segments): These groups represent a small but promising portion of your customer base, with slightly lower-than-average engagement compared to the broader market.
+- Developmental (3 segments): These groups represent a promising portion of your customer base, with slightly lower-than-average engagement compared to the broader market.
 For instance, the Urban Villages (7B) segment has an index of 59 but accounts for 4% of your customers.
 This indicates significant potential for growth, as targeted marketing strategies could enhance their engagement and increase their adoption of your products.

 - Niche (20 segments): These smaller but highly engaged groups share high indices with Core segments, though their overall market impact is more limited.
 For instance, Rural Resort Dwellers (6E) represent 2% of your customer base but have an impressive index of 727, indicating their engagement is over seven times the market average.
 Despite their size, these segments are highly valuable for targeted campaigns and premium offerings, as their loyalty and responsiveness can yield significant returns.